emartech/suite-js-sdk/README.md

 ##### List

-Lists the purchases of customers per day.
+Lists the purchases of customer for a date range.

     suiteAPI.purchase.list(payload, options);

+##### Stats

+Statistics about the purchases of customer.

+    suiteAPI.purchase.stats(payload, options);

 #### Contact Fields